monsoonmaelstrom/book2/book2.md

 “Yeah.
 Lisette,” I explain with a disgruntled sigh, “I don’t know what to do about her, and it’s possible that our mother may know more about teaching magic to people than I do, since I know absolutely nothing.”

 “I wouldn’t count on it,” Davy says.
-“I think she might have just gotten lucky with the three of us.”
+“I think she might have gotten lucky with the three of us.”

 “Maybe.
 Did she ever mention energy meridians to either of you before yesterday?”
 I ask Davy and Alex.